Deveodk/core-exception/README.md

-:warning: **WARNING:** Pre-release.
-Not for production use.

 # core-exception

 > To be used explicitly with Core by Deveo

-See the [docs](https://deveodk.github.io/core-manager) for the complete documentation of this Core package.
+See the [docs](https://core-exception.deveo.io) for the complete documentation of this Core package.

 ---